 The only good thing about NOT shopping in record stores like the good ol' days is you won’t have to figure out what genre to look for Danny under.
-If that WERE the case, you could try looking under, rock/pop, folk, singer-songwriter, world or (recently) even classical?!
+If that WERE the case, you could try looking under, rock/pop, folk, world or (recently) even classical?!

 In 2011, Danny relocated to Central America after being wooed by the music of Belize which led to him tracking down one of his favorite Belizean bands; The Garifuna Collective (A unique Afro-Amerindian cultural group) and convincing them to create an album together.
 That album (“Black Birds Are Dancing Over Me”) was called “One of the finest musical works of our time” By Billboard's Larry Leblanc.
 The album landed a 3rd JUNO nomination (this time in the “World Music” category) and a sold out summer tour of North America with The Garifuna Collective.

 While in Belize, Danny also founded the “Danny Michel Ocean Academy Fund” that helps raise scholarships for a small non-profit community high school.
 To date Danny & his fans have raised over $70,000.00 for the school.